Dustsix/WWWD-PSMC/README.md

 ## *PART TWO: Mapping Reads to Assembled Genome*

-For this project, we assume the sequenced reads are low divergence between the subject (the individual WWWW number 510 sequenced) and the reference (the genome assembly to which the reads will be mapped).
+For PSMC analysis, we needed to map reads to a reference genome.
+We assume our sequenced reads were low divergence between the subject (the individual reads from WWWW #510) and the reference (the WWWD genome assembly to which the reads will be mapped).

 We are looking for genomic varition in WWWD.
 Small genomic variants such as SNPs (single nucleotide polymorphisms).
-By mapping the reads generated in STEP 2 of PART 1 to the assembled diploid genome, we can identify SNPs.
+By mapping the reads generated in STEP 2 of PART ONE to the assembled diploid genome, we can identify SNPs.

 ## Burrows-Wheeler Alignment (BWA) Tool

-BWA is a software package for mapping low-divergent sequences against a large reference genome, such as the WWWD genome produced in PART TWO.
+BWA is a software package for mapping low-divergent sequences against a large reference genome, such as the WWWD genome produced in PART ONE.
+It consists of three algorithms: BWA-backtrack, BWA-SW and BWA-MEM.

-### BWA-MEM
+### STEP 1: BWA-MEM

-Recommended for high-quality queries as it is faster and more accurate.
-BWA-MEM also has better performance than BWA-backtrack for 70-100bp Illumina reads.
+Recommended for high-quality as it is faster and more accurate.
+BWA-MEM also has better performance than BWA-backtrack for 70-100bp Illumina reads (WWWD #510: mean read length = 139.50bp).

 ```
 example: